Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Results: qhat and energy loss dE/dx

 In this section we study the influence on the mass of emitted gluons from inelastic scattering of the jet parton with the thermal sQGP medium -- described by the DQPM quasiparticles -- on the transport coefficients $\qhat$ and energy loss $dE/dx$.
 For this study we consider the pure DQPM model (Scenario 0).

-Fig. \ref{fig:qhat-T_el-vs-in} shows the temperature dependence of the scaled $\qhat$ coefficient (left plots) and the scaled energy loss $dE/dx$ (right plots) for elastic (blue lines), inelastic scattering (orange lines) with radiation of a massive gluon (solid lines) and massless ($M_g=0$) gluon (dashed lines) for two quark jet momenta: $p=10$ GeV$/c$ (upper plots) and $p=100$ GeV$/c$ (lower plots).
-Similar to differential cross sections, the $\qhat$ and $dE/dx$ strongly increase as the gluon mass decreases.
+Figure \ref{fig:qhat-T_el-vs-in} shows the temperature dependence of the scaled $\qhat$ coefficient (left plots) and the scaled energy loss $dE/dx$ (right plots) for elastic (blue lines), inelastic scattering (orange lines) with radiation of a massive gluon (solid lines) and massless ($M_g=0$) gluon (dashed lines) for two quark jet momenta: $p=10$ GeV$/c$ (upper plots) and $p=100$ GeV$/c$ (lower plots).
+Similar to differential cross sections, the $\qhat$ and $dE/dx$ increase as the gluon mass decreases.
 Moreover, for the massless emitted gluon the inelastic $\qhat$ and $dE/dx$ become significant even for small jet momenta of 10 GeV$/c$.

+As follows from Fig. \ref{fig:qhat-T_el-vs-in}, the inelastic reactions contribute dominantly to $\qhat$ and $dE/dx$.
+As mentioned above, in a thermalized QGP the contribution of inelastic reactions to the interaction rate is small due to predominantly low $\sqrt{s}$ collisions of thermal partons.
+However, this changes for the scattering of a fast jet quark with a thermal parton at large $\sqrt{s}$.
+Since the inelastic $q+q$ and $q+g$ cross sections grow faster with increasing $\sqrt{s}$ than the elastic ones, the inelastic energy loss and transverse momentum broadening dominate the elastic ones for high momentum jet partons propagating through the thermalized sQGP.
+The available collision energy is sufficient for the emission of massless pQCD gluons (dashed lines) as well as for the heavy DQPM gluons (solid lines).

-Fig. \ref{fig:qhat-Mg} displays the inelastic $\qhat/T^3$ (left plot) and energy loss $(1/T)^2 dE/dx$ (right plot) as functions of the emitted gluon mass $M_g$.
+Figure \ref{fig:qhat-Mg} displays the inelastic $\qhat/T^3$ coefficient (left plot) and energy loss $(1/T)^2 dE/dx$ (right plot) as functions of the emitted gluon mass $M_g$.
 For all displayed temperatures and jet momenta the values of $\qhat$ and energy loss $dE/dx$ monotonically decrease with increasing of the emitted gluon mass.